Soraxem/Co2efficient/API-Reference.md

 # PlantAPI
 A simple API made with Nodejs, express and mysql

+## Functionality
+You have multiple CRUD's which are all listed bellow.
+When the API gets a GET request, it sends values from the "Objects" database.
+If it gets a POST request, it stores the values in the "CheckObj" database where they will be reviewed.
+You can review and accept the entries by executing the python file checker.py.

 ## Apilities
 1. Comparisons
     * All the comparisons have a mean value for the CO2 per kilogram per hour